roxgib/anki-contanki/README.md

  - Control almost any Anki feature without a keyboard or mouse
  - Pull up a helpful overlay to remind you of the control mapping
  - Customisable key bindings
- - Support for mouse control for limited situations where the gamepad is insufficient
+ - Cursor control for limited situations where the gamepad is insufficient
- - Various useful additional actions, such as navigating through due decks

 ## Usage Notes